tuupola/server-timing-middleware/README.md

 Server-Timing: Bootstrap=54, Process=2, Total=58
 ```

-Note that `ServerTiming` must be added as last middleware.
+Note that `ServerTimingMiddleware` must be added as last middleware.
 Otherwise timings will be inaccurate.

 ## Advanced usage

 Example below uses [Slim Framework](https://github.com/slimphp/Slim).
-Note again that `ServerTiming` must be added as last middleware.
+Note again that `ServerTimingMiddleware` must be added as last middleware.
 Otherwise timings will be inaccurate.

 You can add your own timings by using the `Stopwatch` instance.
 See example below.